shashsha09/NOS-Streaming-telemetry/README.md

 | Prometheus | [http://100.127.188.111:9090](http://100.127.188.111:9090) | —                                            |
 | Grafana    | [http://100.127.188.111:3000](http://100.127.188.111:3000) | `admin / Nokia2018!` ← change on first login |

+### Open the ready-made dashboard

+After the lab is running, go to **Grafana → Dashboards → Browse → _ST-BNG3_**
+(the JSON file `ST-BNG3.json` is pre-provisioned under `configs/grafana/dashboards/`).

+All panels and variables are wired to the metrics exported by this lab.

 Tear down:

 ```bash